 Cocker spaniels have thick, soft, wavy coats of many colors-black, light cream, red, white, and brown-and patterns, all with long, lush ears that people can't resist petting.
 The term "sweet puppy dog eyes" was likely inspired by cocker spaniels with their big, dreamy, pleading brown eyes.
 But their looks require constant attention, both at home and with visits to the groomer.

 They are up for whatever their owner wants to do, as they are happiest pleasing their human family.
 Care to snuggle up on the couch?
 A cocker spaniel is in.
 Kids want to run around in the yard?
 They are up for that, too.
 And while reserved initially, cocker spaniels make fast friends with most everyone they meet.

 "Cocker spaniels are a beautiful dog with a very nice size, big enough to be sturdy and able to play with kids, but small enough to be an apartment or condo dog," says Ryan Steen, DVM, medical director at Frey Pet Hospital in Cedar Rapids, Iowa.
 As long as your cocker spaniel is raised with kids that are kind and respectful to animals, it's a match made in heaven.

 For a style that requires little maintenance, ask the groomer to trim your cocker spaniel's hair the same length all over, called a "puppy cut."
-Their trademark floppy ears are usually kept with longer hair no matter the style.
-Introduce your cocker spaniel to grooming early.
-The breed has a bit of reputation with groomers—not so cooperative—so early introduction can make for more successful visits.
-Be prepared to take them every six to eight weeks for grooming, which can be an investment.
+Their trademark floppy ears are usually kept with longer hair no matter the style and need to be monitored for mats.
+Introduce your cocker spaniel to grooming early, because early introduction can make for more successful groomer visits.
+Be prepared to make regular grooming appointments-about every six to eight weeks-which can be an investment.

 Between haircuts, plan to do plenty of brushing.
 Invest in a metal, professional-quality dog comb with fine and medium spacing for the teeth.
 If you encounter a tangle while brushing, pick through it gently.
 Regular baths-where you use a high-quality dog shampoo that you rinse thoroughly-are also essential.
 Nails should be trimmed regularly and you should wipe out their ears once a week to avoid infections.

-Cocker spaniels quickly became popular both with pet owners and breeders, and they did particularly well in the show ring.
+Cocker spaniels quickly became popular dogs both with pet owners and breeders, and they did particularly well in the show ring.
 In 1921, a cocker spaniel took home Westminster Kennel Club's Best in Show for the first time.
 In 1946, the American Kennel Club recognized the American cocker spaniel and the English cocker spaniel as two distinct breeds.

 - Cocker spaniels were one of the first nine breeds recognized by the AKC.

-- Cocker spaniels are the smallest member of the “sporting dog” category.
+- Cocker spaniels are the smallest member of the sporting dog category.

-- Brucie, a black cocker spaniel, also helped popularize the showy breed by winning Westminster's Best in Show, back to back in 1940 and 1941.
+- Brucie, a black cocker spaniel, also helped popularize the showy breed by winning Westminster's Best in Show back to back in 1940 and 1941.

-- Cocker spaniel popularity in the U.S. significantly increased when the breed was featured in Disney's The Lady and the Tramp in 1955.
+- Cocker spaniel popularity in the U.S. significantly increased when the breed was featured in Disney's Lady and the Tramp in 1955.